kbtsegay/kbtsegay/README.md

 ### Welcome to my Github 🤙🏾

 Hi, my name is Kaleb.
-I am an MS candidate studying Computer Science/AI 👨🏿‍💻 at Stanford.
+I am an MS candidate studying Computer Science/AI 👨🏿‍💻 at Stanford planning to graduate at this end of this fall 2023.
 I also received my BS with honors in Biology  🧬 from Stanford just last year.
-I am planning to graduate with my masters at the end of this fall 2023.

 I am also a research scientist 🧑🏿‍🔬🧫🔬 the Haileselassie Lab at Stanford Med in the Department of Pediatrics, Division of Critical Care Medicine.
 My research interests include mitochondrial dynamics and mitoDAMPs in inflammatory disease.